edmamerto/minbootcamp/README.md

 # minbootcamp
-> Runbook to get Minh up to speed with some DevOps tools
+> Runbook to get Minh up-to-speed with some DevOps tools

 ### What we will be doing...
 1. Spin up a box (VM)